GPUOpen-Tools/radeon_developer_panel/docs/source/index.rst

 - :ref:`BlockedApplications`- List of applications blocked from driver connection

 - Modules - List of modules and their version numbers for the current connection

+- :ref:`SystemInformation` - Lists detailed hardware and system information for the active Radeon Developer Panel connection

 .. _MyApplications: